Distilleries/DatatableBuilder/README.md

 ## Filters
 You can use complex filter to filter your datatable.
 To do that I use the library [FormBuilder](https://github.com/Distilleries/FormBuilder).
 All the datatable have a plain form filter.
-If you had field on this forn that display the filters.
+If you had field on this form that display the filters.

 For example we want all the user only online.